Taunton railway station: Description

 Platform 2 is used for services to Exeter and beyond.
 Trains can also start from this platform towards London and Bristol, if required.
 At the north end is the bus shelter for rail-link buses to Minehead; it has level access from a second car park.

 Platform 1 is another bay, at the west end of platform 2.
 This is not signalled for use by passenger trains but is sometimes used for stabling.
 Behind this are some sidings used by the engineers' department for stabling on-track plant and the headshunt for Fairwater Yard.
 This area also housed the station's engine shed but this closed many years ago, although the last remains were only demolished in 2012.

 Terminating trains from Bristol that need to cross to platform 2 or 3 have to run forward towards Fairwater and then return to the station once the driver has changed ends.
 To reach platform 6, they have to make this move and then run right through the station, the driver change ends and then reverses into platform 6.
-First Great Western have proposed that alterations be made to the layout at the east end of the station to allow terminating trains from Bristol to run straight into platform 6.
+First Great Western proposed that alterations be made to the layout at the east end of the station to allow terminating trains from Bristol to run straight into platform 6.
 The shunting of trains across the layout at the west end of the station has long been a Taunton feature.
 In the days of trains to Minehead, and local stations to Exeter St Davids, terminating trains were drawn back from the up-side platforms, via various sidings, and then returned to the down-side departure platforms; pilot locomotives were provided to assist in the days of hauled stock.